Kyrsten Sinema is gambling that her filibuster vote will help her win again in 2024 - NewsBreak

 But if progressives can’t find a viable candidate — someone who already has a base of support, can raise money and mount an aggressive campaign — their disgust with Sinema won’t matter.
 Phoenix Democratic U.S. Rep. Ruben Gallego would fit the bill , and will top progressives’ wish list.
 Barring someone like him getting into the race, Sinema’s strategy to piss off the left in order to attract the center-right is likely to pay off and position her for a 2024 campaign win.

-The post Kyrsten Sinema is gambling that her filibuster vote will help her win again in 2024 appeared first on Georgia Recorder .
+The post Kyrsten Sinema is gambling that her filibuster vote will help her win again in 2024 appeared first on Arizona Mirror .